 Famine could again be a realty for over 1 million people threatened by hunger.
 Access constraints and insecurity continue to hamper the response.

 Due to consecutive and severe droughts, the risk of famine persists in Somalia, especially in agropastoral areas of Bay and Bakool and the Northern Inland Pastoral livelihood zone.

 Yemen is facing the largest food insecurity emergency in the world.
 Life-saving interventions must continue and be scaled up for a large population now on the brink of famine.

 Protracted conflict and subsequent access constraints are both a primary cause of the crises in all four countries, as well as a key challenge for partners delivering life-saving assistance.
 Without full, safe and unhindered access, humanitarian conditions will continue to deteriorate, pushing hundreds of thousands of people closer to famine.

 * Road status reflects present conditions.
 Security-incident data for Yemen is only available after May 2016.

 With funding and access to affected people, we can avert famine, save lives and prevent a human catastrophe on a massive scale.
 But we must act now before it’s too late.

 Sources: Financial Tracking Service (FTS).
-1The $4.4B funding-requirement figure reflects compiled data for the four priority clusters (health, food security, nutrition and WASH) in each of the four countries, as tracked by FTS.
+1The $4.9B funding-requirement figure reflects compiled data for the four priority clusters (health, food security, nutrition and WASH) in each of the four countries, as tracked by FTS.
 2Includes flexible, unearmarked funding to the HRPs in the four countries.
 3The requirements include funds requested for food security, health, nutrition and WASH interventions for refugees inside South Sudan.
-4These requirements are based on the four priority sectors in the Somalia Operational Plan for famine prevention.
-Funding information will be updated on FTS as soon as the plan is published on FTS with financial requirements per partner.
+4The priority requirements for Somalia have increased from $720 million to $1.21 billion until the end of the year.